tpaschalis/tpaschalis.github.io/_posts/2020-01-22-three-years-later.markdown

 I *did* dive down to some subjects, mainly Go, Linux and Algorithms.
 I'm still trying to find a better way to organize my knowledge and my learning process, but I cannot resist new obsessions.

-Finally, I feel sad to admit that the final bullet fell of the radar.
+Finally, I feel sad to admit that the final bullet fell off the radar.
 I *did* read and code some raytracing/rendering/gamedev and had some good ideas, but ultimately they all fell apart.

 ### What's this year goal?